codevence/fair-wizard-guide/docs/applications/data-management-planner/administration/settings/system/organization.rst

 On this page, we can configure **Name**, **Description**, **Organization ID** for our |project_name| instance and **Affiliations**.
 The organization ID can contain alphanumeric characters and dot symbol (but cannot start or end with dot).

 The organization ID is used as a part of knowledge models and document templates IDs.
-That ID is also used in the :ref:`dsw-registry` to identify the organization.

 The **Affiliations** list is used to pre-define a list of possible affiliations (on per line) that will be suggested to users while they register or update their profiles.